Priyanshu-2025/Fake-News-Detection-API/readme.md

 # 📰 Fake News Detection API

 This project is a machine learning-powered API that detects whether a news article is **fake** or **real**.
-It uses natural language processing (NLP) techniques and a trained classification model to analyze news content and make predictions.
+It uses Natural Language Processing (NLP) techniques and a trained classification model to analyze news content and make predictions.

+---

 ## 🚀 Features

-- Detects fake vs. real news using trained ML models
+- Detects **fake vs. real news** using trained ML models
-- RESTful API built with Python
+- RESTful API built with **Flask (Python)**
-- Pre-trained model and vectorizer included
+- Includes a **pre-trained model and vectorizer**
 - Easy-to-use interface for predictions

-## 📁 Project Structure

-# 📰 Fake News Detection API

-This project is a machine learning-powered API that detects whether a news article is **fake** or **real**.
-It uses natural language processing (NLP) techniques and a trained classification model to analyze news content and make predictions.

-## 🚀 Features

-- Detects fake vs. real news using trained ML models
-- RESTful API built with Python
-- Pre-trained model and vectorizer included
-- Easy-to-use interface for predictions
+---

 ## 📁 Project Structure